Are you planning a road trip with kids?

 11. Make Sure Kids Are Comfortable

-When traveling with children, if they’re too tight in their car seat, booster seat or if they’re old enough to sit without these safety equipment and don’t have room to move a little they’re not going to be happy travelers.
+When traveling with children, if they’re too tight in their car seat, booster seat, or if they’re old enough to sit without this safety equipment and don’t have room to move a little they’re not going to be happy travelers.

 12. Audible Books